Vizqui06/Project_Amigo_Academy/documentation/back_AIUsage.md

 	- package-lock.json

-I skipped some "node_modules" or "documentation" files and folders as I believe they are irrelevant to this mistake" Then attached the "server.js" and specific ".ejs" files or directly pasted the code or sections of the code.
+I skipped some "node_modules" or "documentation" files and folders as I believe they are irrelevant to this mistake" Then attached the "server.js" file or directly pasted the code or sections of the code.

 2.- Optimization in the index.html file